sergey-romanov/django-ckeditor/docs/USAGE.md

         }
     }

-## Demo / Test application

-If you clone the repository you will be able to run the ``ckeditor_demo`` application.

-1. ``pip install -r ckeditor_demo_requirements.txt``

-2. Run ``python.manage.py syncdb``

-3. Create a superuser if you want to test the widget in the admin panel

-4. Start the development server.

-There is a forms.Form on main page (/) and a model in admin that uses the widget for a model field.
-Database is set to sqlite3 and STATIC/MEDIA_ROOT to folders in temporary directory.

-### Running selenium test

-You can run the test with ``python manage.py test ckeditor_demo`` (for repo checkout only) or with ``tox`` which is configured to run with Python 2.7 and 3.3.
-(You may have to fix some imports in selenium webdriver for Python 3.3).

 ## Versioning

 First two numbers resemble ckeditor version used in the package.
 The third is used to issue releases for given ckeditor bundle (fixes, new features)